Who Should Be on Your Farm or Ranch Succession Planning Team?

 The stakeholders in the current operation need to be involved in all of the decisions relating to the future of the farm or ranch.
 Be sure to include your spouse, siblings and business partners who have financial interests in the operation.

 Different succession strategies have different financial and tax implications.
-An accountant familiar with farm and ranch businesses and succession planning can offer valuable advice about the best way to handle the transaction.
+An accountant familiar with farm and ranch businesses and transition planning can offer valuable advice about the best way to handle the transaction.

 In addition to drawing up the necessary paperwork to transfer ownership, a lawyer can provide invaluable advice about the legal implications of various succession strategies.
 Succession is also an excellent time to update (or create) your estate planning documents.